Emergency & crisis response

 If you are a student who is concerned about another student, reach out and offer support using this guide of steps and resources, provided by UBC Vancouver.
 Please reach out to staff or faculty to assist you.

-Many staff, faculty and students had been trained in QPR.
+Many staff, faculty, and students had been trained in QPR.
 This suicide awareness program stands for “Question-Persuade-Refer.”
 This program teaches people to recognize warning signs in individuals experiencing distress and educates people on how to response to those in distress to prevent a possible tragedy.
-We encourage all students interested in this to attend a training session – contact Health & Wellness to find out when the next session will be.
+We encourage all students interested in this to attend a training session – contact Student Wellness to find out when the next session will be.

 Dr. C. Szostak’s 2013 Term 2 Psychology 361 class created a suicide awareness brochure that can be downloaded here: Suicide Awareness (PDF)